HunterKane/Explanatory-Data-Analysis-and-Seaborn-Olympic-Games-/README.md

 Hungary           1091

--USA is the highest ranking country collectivaly with 14% overall winnings of medals.
+- USA is the highest ranking country collectivaly with 14% overall winnings of medals.
--Soviet Union is 2nd ranked country collectivaly with 6% overall winnings of medals.
+- Soviet Union is 2nd ranked country collectivaly with 6% overall winnings of medals.
--USA has the most gold, silver and bronze medals won(winter / summer medals combined) than any other country.
+- USA has the most gold, silver and bronze medals won(winter / summer medals combined) than any other country.
--Some countries perform well in the Summer games but poorly in the winter games (refer to graphs for further inspection)
+- Some countries perform well in the Summer games but poorly in the winter games (refer to graphs for further inspection)

+Q: Do GPD, Population and Politics matter?
+(Since each country has its own unique situation with population, GDP and politics do these factors influence countries success rate?)

+Hypothesis:
+- Higher the GDP the more successful the athletes
+- Larger population leads to more medals
+- Countries that have been participating longer in the games are more successful